CharlieGPA40/SHG-Simulation-Package/README.md

 # SHG Simulation Package
-The purpose of this package is to assist the Condensed Matter Physics community work efficiently with Rotational-Anisotropic Second-Harmonic Generation (RA-SHG).
+The purpose of this package is to assist the Condensed Matter Physics community work efficiently with Rotational-Anisotropic Second-Harmonic Generation (RA-SHG):
 1. Easier confirmation of RA-SHG experimental results with an all-in-one package.
 2. Quick visualization of the symmetries of quantum materials.
 3. Simulation of the nonlinear optical response for the electric dipole (ED), electric quadrupole (EQ), and magnetic dipole (MD) radiation sources.

 Note: This pacakge is for academic research and educational purposes.